joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/06/30/theater/yale-drama-david-geffen-tuition.html?searchResultPosition=3

 **Trevor Bauer of the Dodgers Is Accused of Assaulting a Woman**\
-`The team said that it was aware of the accusation against the star pitcher, and the police said they were investigating the allegation.`\
+`The police said they were investigating the allegation against the star pitcher.
+Bauer denied any wrongdoing.`\
 https://nytimes.com/2021/06/30/sports/baseball/trevor-bauer-dodgers-assault.html?searchResultPosition=4

 **$950,000 Homes in New York, New Jersey and California**\